omega1477/poc-pipeline-monitoring/README.md

-Use a Lambda Expression in Java
+ddddUse a Lambda Expression in Java

 xxxxffff
 Sign in to Developer VM as Admin by using Passw0rd! as the password.